Artem-Viveritsa/FusionJewelryToolkit/README.md

 ![Gemstones icon](commands/GemstonesOnFaceBetweenCurves/resources/32x32@2x.png)
 ## GemstonesOnFaceBetweenCurves — Place gemstones between two curves
-- **Description:** Creates round-cut gemstone bodies along a path between two selected curves (sketch curves or model edges) on a chosen face.
+- **Description:** Creates round-cut gemstone bodies along a path between two selected curves (sketch curves or model edges) on a chosen face or construction plane.
 Gemstone sizes are automatically determined by the distance between the two curves.
-- **Selection:** 1 face and 2 curves (sketch curves or edges).
+- **Selection:** 1 face or construction plane and 2 curves (sketch curves or edges).
 The curves should be approximately the same length for best results.
 - **Key parameters:**
   - **Start Offset** — Distance from the start of the curves to the first gemstone.
 Default: `0 mm`.
   - **End Offset** — Distance from the end of the curves to the last gemstone.
 Default: `0 mm`.